What is Culture Shock? What are the implications of Culture Shock? How can I cope?

 Shock Guide – Coping with Culture Shock

-Most people who come to Taiwan have the ability to positively deal with the difficulties of a new environment and overcome culture shock.
-So if you are thinking about going home or only spending time with people from your own culture, don't.
+Most people who come to a foreign country (and live overseas generally) have the ability to positively deal with the difficulties of a new environment and overcome culture shock.
+So if you are thinking about going home or only spending time with people from your own culture/country, don’t.
 You have to realize that you are not alone.
-Many other foreigners in Taiwan have experienced what you feel, talk to your friends or other teachers at your school they can help you feel better.
+All foreigners to a degree have experienced what you feel; talk to your friends or other teachers at your school or place of work – they can help you feel better.

 Here are some tips for dealing with the stress produced by culture shock:

 - Be aware of the symptoms.
 Once you realize you are experiencing culture shock, you can then take steps to deal with it.

 - What are the situations which confuse or irritate you the most in the new country?

 - Are you misunderstanding the host people’s treatment of you?
 Where can you find more information about this aspect of the culture?
 Behavior which seems rude to you, may not be intended as rude.
 Polite customs are different for each culture.
 When situations seem senseless, remember the hosts may be following social rules unknown to you.
 Ask questions about social customs.